The state has accused former Amityville nurse Julie DeVuono and...

 At least nine of students couldn't attend class as of Sept.
 27, when the lawsuit against the state Health Department and school districts was filed in U.S. District Court for the Eastern District of New York.
 Others were days away from being barred from attending school, according to the complaint.

 One of the students, a Sayville high school senior, faced imminent removal, according to the complaint.
-The student, described in court documents as a "football star," was being heavily recruited by Ivy League schools and "may lose the opportunity to play college football at Yale if he is removed from the team."
+The student, described in court documents as a "football star," was being recruited and might lose the opportunity to play college football at some schools if he is removed from the team, the complaint said.

 A similar lawsuit filed in state court was dismissed Oct.
 1.